 For the people of today and tomorrow

-People of different ethnic origin, culture or religion work at and for GLS.
-Appreciation, respect and understanding in dealing with employees and partners are among the important principles.
+People of different ethnic backgrounds, cultures, religions and world views all work for, and at GLS.
+Appreciation, respect and understanding in dealings with employees and partners represent one of the key principles of the GLS Group.

 GLS celebrates International Parcel Day 2019